 The judge agreed.

-Although there are some minor issues still being considered in the New York litigation, that litigation is essentially over with JDate getting out of it early in the process before legal fees started to pile up.
+Although there are some minor issues for the court to still consider in the New York litigation, that litigation is essentially over with JDate getting out of it early in the process before legal fees started to pile up.
 This result should be the goal of any online business and reveals just how important the terms and conditions of a site are these days.

-Your immediate thought may be that Zaltz will just turn around and file a follow-up lawsuit in Los Angeles.
+Your immediate thought maybe that Zaltz will turn around and file a follow-up lawsuit in Los Angeles.
 Perhaps, but it seems unlikely.
-This case is hardly a slam dunk winner for Zaltz, so what chance is there she is going to be willing to spend the time and money to pursue the matter all the way across the country?
+This case is hardly a slam dunk winner for Zaltz, so what chance is there she is going to be willing to spend the time and money to pursue the matter across the country?
 She will need to fly out to Los Angeles for multiple depositions, hearings, and the ultimate trial.
 The costs alone might wipe out anything she would get out of the lawsuit.

 Lawsuits against dating sites are tough to win.
 They do, however, generate a significant amount of publicity for the suing party and their lawyer.
-If Zaltz is forced to refile her action in California and her attorney cannot handle it, something tells me that she will drop the matter.
-If I am correct in this regard, JDate avoids expensive litigation by simply having their terms written up by a knowledgeable attorney.
+If the courts’ force Zaltz to refile her action in California and her attorney cannot handle it, something tells me that she will drop the matter.
+If I am correct, the JDate litigation will be over.

 At this point, you are probably about to visit your site to take a look at the venue provision in the terms.
 While a smart move, you should review terms in their totality.
 A few poorly drafted clauses can sabotage the entire document.
 If the language is a big enough mess, a judge may throw them out entirely.
 Interestingly, it is often the large sites that crash and burn in this regard with the most infamous case being that of Zappos.com.

-In 2011-12, Zappos was allegedly hacked, and with customer information stolen.
+In 2011-12, Zappos suffered a data breach with hackers allegedly stealing customer information.
 As is apt in these situations, a herd of my fellow lawyers surrounded the company and filed a class action lawsuit on behalf of Zappos’ customers.
 Zappos responded by arguing a clause in its terms required customers to submit to arbitration, which would kill off the class action lawsuits.

 There was just one problem.